OLC-Bioinformatics/ConFindr/README.md

 # KmerContam

+This program is designed to find bacterial intra-species contamination in raw NGS data.
+It does this by looking for multiple copies of rMLST genes, which are known to be universal across the bacterial kingdom and present only in single copies.

 ### Program Requirements
 - bbmap (>= 37.23) installed and present on your $PATH
 - jellyfish (>= 2.2.6) installed and on your $PATH
-- Python 3.5 (2.7 should also work, though that isn't tested.)
+- Python 3.5
 - NCBI BLAST+ (>=2.2.31)
-- mash (>=1.1.1 - https://github.com/marbl/Mash) installed and on your $PATH
+- mash (>=2.0 - https://github.com/marbl/Mash) installed and on your $PATH

 ### Python Package Requirements
 - pysam >= 0.11.2.2
-- OLCTools >= 0.2.3
+- OLCTools >= 0.3.4
 - biopython >= 1.70

 ### Usage
 - Program takes a folder with paired or single-ended fastq files as input.
 Files can be uncompressed, or compressed with gzip/bzip2.
 - outputs results to a csv file which you name when calling the script.
-- Currently runs through New_Detector.py

-#### Options
-- Threads (-t): Number of threads to run analysis on.
-Default is number of cores on your system.
-- Number subsamples (-n): Number of times to subsample.
-More is generally better, although more time-consuming.
-Default is 5.
-- Kmer size (-k): Kmer size to use.
-Default is 31.
-Other values may make results extremely unreliable.
-USE WITH CAUTION.
-- Subsample depth (-s): Depth to subsample to.
-Default is 20.
-Higher values increase sensitivity, but also false positive rate.
-- Kmer cutoff (-c): Number of times a kmer has to be seen before it's considered to be trustworthy.
-Default value 2.
+- New_Detector.py is what is responsible for running analysis.

 #### Example Usages

 Detect contamination on any fastq files within fastq folder, outputs results to outputname.csv, and uses database.fasta